NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 - **I remain calm and steady, even if the client is upset**
   *I understand this has been frustrating.
 I’ll take care of it now and keep you informed as I work.*

+- **I avoid mirroring their tone**
+  If a client sounds short or impatient, I respond with clarity and professionalism.
+I never raise my voice or match aggression.